LeonardoESousa/NEMO/README.md

 1. Initial steps:
     - Create a folder for your project.
 Add the log file for the frequency calculation to your folder.
 A frequency calculation in the S0 state is suitable for computing an absorption spectrum.
 For fluorescence spectra and/or ISC rates calculations from Sn states to triplet states, a Sn frequency calculation is expected.
 Finally, for phosphorescence spectra and/or rISC rates calculations from Tn states to singlet states, a Tn frequency calculation is expected.
     - Run the `nemo` command.
 Choose option 1 and follow the instructions to select the parameters of the calculation.
     - Add a bash script file to the folder.
 This file depends on which batch system you use.
-Examples of this file for users of slurm or task spooler (ts) are presented in the batch_examples folder.
+Examples of this file for users of slurm or task spooler (ts) are presented in [here](https://github.com/LeonardoESousa/PhotoNEMO/tree/main/batch_examples)).
     - Run the `nemo` command again, choose option 2 and follow the instructions.
 Once the calculations are running, you may use option 3 to check the progress or option 4 to abort.

 2. For spectrum simulations:
     - Once all calculations from step 1 are done, run the `nemo` command and choose option 5.
 Follow the instructions to set the parameters and the spectrum will be generated.

 3. For ISC rates:
     - Create a file named lambdas.txt inside your project folder.
 In this file you should write the reorganization energies in eV for the processes you are interested.
-Check the example in the batch_examples folder.
+Check the example [here](https://github.com/LeonardoESousa/PhotoNEMO/tree/main/batch_examples)).
     - Once all calculations from step 1 are done and the reorganization energies have been set, run the `nemo` command and choose option 6.
 Follow the instructions to set the parameters and the intersystem corssing rates will be generated.

 4. For exciton properties: